SMC-Developments/docs/flow-types/confirm.md

 > *Route options:*
 > - `result` — Specifies which confirm result (`pass` or `fail`) this route applies to.
-> - `once` — If set to true, this route can only be taken once per player.

 Sets the transitions that occur after the player responds to the confirmation.